Virginia State Capitol: Colonial precursors in Jamestown and Williamsburg

 During the American colonial era, the Colony of Virginia's first capital was Jamestown, where the first legislative body, the Virginia House of Burgesses, met in 1619.
 The new government used four state houses at different times at Jamestown due to fires.
 The first Representative Legislative Assembly convened on July 30, 1619 at the Jamestown Church which served as the first Capitol.

 With the decision to relocate the government inland to Williamsburg in 1699, a grand new Capitol building was completed in November 1705.
 Nearby was the grand Governor's Palace.
 It burned in 1747 and was replaced in 1753.
-On June 29, 1776, Virginians declared their independence from Great Britain and wrote the state's first constitution, thereby creating an independent government four days before Congress voted for the Declaration of Independence in Philadelphia on July 4.
+On June 29, 1776, Virginians declared their independence from Great Britain and wrote the state's first constitution, thereby creating an independent government five days before Congress voted for the Declaration of Independence in Philadelphia on July 4.

 The Capitol at Williamsburg served until the American Revolutionary War began, when Governor Thomas Jefferson urged that the capital be relocated to Richmond.
 The building was last used as a capitol on December 24, 1779, when the Virginia General Assembly adjourned to reconvene in 1780 at the new capital, Richmond.
 It was eventually destroyed.